wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.         Expires May 7, 2016                 [Page 19]
+Contavalli, et al.        Expires June 16, 2016                [Page 19]

-Internet-Draft        Client Subnet in DNS Queries         November 2015
+Internet-Draft        Client Subnet in DNS Queries         December 2015

-   (ie, "public suffix") [6] domain servers.
+   (ie, ("public suffic") [Public_Suffix_List] domain servers.
 These domains are delegation-centric and are very unlikely to generate different responses based on the address of the client.

    When probing, it is important that several things are probed: support for ECS, support for EDNS0, support for EDNS0 options, or possibly an